The Science Of First Impressions Online

 1. Visual Design and Professionalism

-- Fast judgments: Visitors will decide in under a second whether to stay.
+• Fast judgments: Visitors decide in under a second whether your site feels credible enough to explore.

-- Consistency with brand: Fonts, colours, and photography should align with the firm’s identity.
+• Brand consistency: Fonts, colours, and photography should align with the firm’s identity and practice areas.

-- Regulatory compliance: Avoid claims of “expertise” or misleading visuals that could run afoul of Law Society guidelines.
+• Regulatory compliance: Visuals and headlines must avoid implied claims of “expertise” or superiority that could conflict with Law Society rules.

 2. Website Speed and Accessibility

-Research consistently shows that delays of even two to three seconds increase bounce rates.
-For law firms, a slow site can be read as a sign of inefficiency or neglect.
-Accessibility also plays into first impressions—an inclusive site that works for all users reflects professionalism and care.
+Research repeatedly shows that delays of even two to three seconds increase bounce rates.
+For a law firm, a slow site can be read as a signal of inefficiency or inattention.
+Accessibility also shapes first impressions: a site that works well for screen readers, mobile devices, and users with different needs demonstrates professionalism and care.

 3. Content Clarity and Structure

-Once visitors decide to stay, they immediately scan headings, navigation, and calls to action.
-Here, analogical reasoning—so central to legal argumentation—becomes relevant.
+Once visitors decide to stay, they scan headings, navigation, and calls to action.
+This is where structure does as much work as style.

 4. Trust Signals